Slovakiasite Slovakiasite Slovakiasite Slovakiasite Slovakiasite

 Franciscan Church and a Monastery

-Location: Bratislava, Franciscan Square, historic district/centre
+Location Bratislava, Franciscan Square, historic district/centre

 A historically significant site, the Franciscan Church was constructed in the 13th century and consecrated in the presence of King Andrew III.
 It is the city’s oldest sacred monument.
 Hungarian nobles were knighted here, and it was also in the Franciscan Church where the Hungarian Diet elected Ferdinand I. King of Hungary in 1526.